MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Simulated Annealing

-The algorithm uses "temperature" to control this balance.
-High temperature means accepting many mutations, even ones that worsen the cost (exploration).
-Low temperature means only accepting improvements (exploitation).
-The cooling schedule decreases temperature over time, shifting from exploration to exploitation.
+The algorithm uses a temperature to control this balance.
+Acceptance probability is `exp(-(cost_new - cost_old)/(α × T))`, optionally scaled by an adaptive parsimony frequency ratio when enabled.
+Temperature decreases linearly over a cycle, shifting from exploration to exploitation.

 ### Evolve-Simplify-Optimize Loop

 The algorithm follows an evolve-simplify-optimize loop.
 First, it applies mutations and crossovers to generate new expressions.
-Then it applies algebraic simplifications using SymbolicUtils.jl (like converting `sin(3.0)` to its numerical value).
-Finally, it uses gradient-based methods to optimize numerical constants.
-This loop is crucial for finding expressions with real-valued constants, which are essential for scientific applications.
+Then it applies algebraic simplifications using DynamicExpressions.jl’s `simplify_tree!` and `combine_operators`.
+Finally, it uses Optim.jl-based methods to optimize numerical constants (with AD backend specified in `Options`).

 ### Adaptive Parsimony

-Rather than using a fixed complexity penalty, the algorithm adapts the penalty based on the current population.
-By default, `parsimony=0.0` (no fixed penalty), and instead adaptive parsimony is used via `adaptive_parsimony_scaling` (default: 1040).
-When too many expressions have the same complexity, that complexity is penalized more heavily.
-This encourages exploration across different complexity levels while avoiding premature convergence to a single complexity.
+Rather than using only a fixed complexity penalty, the algorithm can adapt a per-complexity penalty based on population composition.
+By default, `parsimony = 0.0` and `use_frequency = true` together with `adaptive_parsimony_scaling = 1040` encourage a balanced distribution over sizes: overrepresented complexities see higher effective costs in tournaments, and acceptance is biased away from them.

 ## Constraint Systems